 You’re driven to succeed.
 But because you process information more deeply than others, you’re more susceptible to stress, emotional overwhelm, and overthinking.

 As the first to research, define, describe, and work with leaders who have this combination of traits, I can tell you that when sensitivity and ambition can be tricky.
 And it makes common workplace situations – like getting feedback and trusting your judgment – even more challenging.

 The good news is that sensitivity, combined with a strong desire to be the best version of yourself, can also make you a powerhouse performer.

 The research proves it: managers consistently rate people with higher sensitivity as their top contributors.

-The key is learning to manage your emotional responses in more productive ways.
+The key is learning to manage your mind and emotional responses in more productive ways.

 To find out if you fit the profile, click below to check off the sentences that sound like you: